byandell/ewing/README.md

 - Day: 0, 30
 - Time: 0, 8, 12, 15, 18, 20
 - Base: various values between 0 and 100

+# Plot routines

+The primary summary plot is `plot.ewing`, or `ggplot_ewing`, in `plot.R`.
+This gives a summary over the whole simulation.
+However, other plot routines were created, some being interactive:

+- spline.R/five.plot # interactive plot to design curve with spline and backspline
+- spline.R/five.show # interactive plot (same thing or different?)
+- temp.R/temp.plot # plot of day to degree-day to see effect of temp variation
+- temp.R/temp.design # interactive plot to design hi and lo temp ranges
+- triangle.R/plot_current # plot spatial positions of hosts and parasites
+- triangle.R/text_current # text add (not sure if needed?)

+## Code layout

+The `init.simulation` and `future.events` are the high level routines to initialize and run a simulation.
+They draw on default settings pulled from global datafiles.
+Plan is to make this more adaptable, of course.

+### Code Issues

+- gencurve in spline.R internal to five.plot but used elsewise
+- dead used in init, event
+- organsim.features in community.R using mydata() nonstandard
+- TemperatureBase in init.R community.R/initTemp
+- to.plot in triangle.R plot.current not defined
+- hour, knotrange undefined in temp.R
+- lo.hour, hi.hour etc in temp.plot?
+- File ‘ewing/R/init.R’: assign(toto, get(from), ".GlobalEnv")
+- somehow crawler count ends up being negative, which throws off plot (future.events) [FIXED]
+- looks like end of event.R/get.birth has hanging `get.future`

 #### init.R